vmpyre/matrica_connect_oauth/README.md

 ```

 ### 4. Configure Matrica Redirect URL
-In your Matrica dashboard, make sure the Redirect URL is set to:
+In your Matrica dashboard (Development Environment), make sure the Redirect URL is set to:
 ```bash
 http://localhost:8000/callback
 ```